-The Group has expanded rapidly in recent years, funded by around £25M of grants since 2013 from EPSRC, MRC and H2020.
-Our flagship project "SPHERE" is a suite of custom IoT technologies deployed in 50 local homes, gathering a globally-unique dataset.
-SPHERE itself has seeded many new projects, described here.
+Our flagship project, a Sensor Platform for Healthcare in a Residential Environment (‘SPHERE’), funded by around £25 million of grants since 2013 from EPSRC, MRC and H2020, is a suite of custom IoT technologies deployed in over 100 local homes, gathering a globally unique dataset.

-Meaningful Digital Health research needs us to design technology that operates in the community.
-In addition to the famous "SPHERE house" which is a fully-furnished home where we trial technology with the residents, we have state of the art test and measure equipment and highly trained technicians that can procure, test, install and maintain sensors in locations away from the campus.
+Meaningful digital health research needs us to design technology that operates in the community.
+In addition to the SPHERE house which is a fully furnished home where we trial technology with residents, we have state-of-the-art test and measure equipment and highly trained technicians that can procure, test, install and maintain sensors in locations away from campus.

 Digital Health Care

-Healthcare is changing - the Digital Health team is undertaking a wide range of research around the use of new technolgoies to diagnose and help manage health and wellbeing conditions.
+Healthcare is changing - the Digital Health team is undertaking a wide range of research around the use of new technologies to diagnose and help manage health and wellbeing conditions.
 Working as a multidisciplinary team across the entire University, with the NHS, charities, industry and the public, our mission is to focus technological development on the UK's most pressing health issues.